alecGraves/Agentic/README.md

 Agents speak in marked whispers,
 Chats rise, fall, then rest.
 ```
-*~GPT-OSS-20b on Agentic/chat_stream.py using the "haiku" action*
+*~llama.cpp GPT-OSS-20b on Agentic/chat_stream.py using the "haiku" action*

-This is a plugin that lets you run models over OpenAI-style chat completion APIs, tested with `llama-server`.
+This is a plugin that lets you run models over OpenAI-style chat completion APIs, tested with `llama-server`, [groq](https://groq.com/), and the OpenAI official API.
 You can use this plugin to send code snippets or files and get LLM results directly in Sublime Text.
 Chatting is supported through a simple markdown text file interface with hotkeys (`[ctrl/cmd]+[enter]`, `[esc]/[c]`).
 There is also support to easily build custom agent actions that you can quickly access from the command palette.

 ### Features 😍
 **Highlight code and use `AI Agent` to launch a custom chat with relevant context:**